tolu360/react-native-paystack/README.md

 + 3.1.1: Fix for breaking change in RN v0.47+
 * 3.1.4: Miscellaneous and dependencies update on Android.
 * 3.2.0: A Breaking Change - Initialize library in JS, rather than in native code.
+* 3.3.0: Move to a CocoaPods Flow for iOS.

 ## 6. License